North Star Computers

-North Star Computers Inc. (later styled as NorthStar) was an American computer company based in Berkeley, California existing between June 1976 and 1989.
-Originally a mail order business for IMSAI computers, it soon developed into a major player in the early microcomputer market, becoming first known for their low-cost floppy disk system for S-100 bus machines, and later for their own S-100 bus computers running either the CP/M operating system or North Star's own proprietary operating system, NSDOS.
+North Star Computers Inc. (later styled as NorthStar) was an American computer company based in Berkeley, California, that existed between June 1976 and 1989.
+Originally a mail order business for IMSAI computers, it soon developed into a major player in the early microcomputer market, becoming first known for its low-cost floppy disk system for S-100 bus machines, and later for its own S-100 bus computers running either the CP/M operating system or North Star's own proprietary operating system, NSDOS.
 North Star BASIC was a common dialect of the popular BASIC programming language.
-They later expanded their lineup with dual-CPU machines able to run MS-DOS, and a server version running either DOS or Novell NetWare.
+It later expanded its lineup with dual-CPU machines able to run MS-DOS, and a server version running either DOS or Novell NetWare.

-While initially successful, North Star's sales suffered from the company's adherence to hard sector floppy drives which made software difficult to port onto North Star machines.
+While initially successful, North Star's sales suffered from the company's adherence to hard sector floppy drives, which made software difficult to port onto North Star machines.
 It was no longer a significant factor in the industry by the time less-expensive CP/M computers with built-in displays (and soft-sectored drives), such as the Osborne and the Kaypro, were released.
 Sales slowed during the growth of the PC market.